ausdigital/ausdigital.github.io/index.md

 The **JSON**  and **CODE** specification define some common foundation standards that all the semantic specifications (eg **BILL**, **PO**, and **SHIP**) depend upon.

 The success of the interoperability framework depends on uptake by the ledger software providers.
 Those systems must implement a number of interfaces in a consistent way - which requires clear standards, good test services, and easy to use tooling.
 That is the purpose of this site.

+## How to Participate

+There are several levels of participation that you can choose from.
+Pick any or all of the following:
+* **Keep Informed**.
+[Subscribe](http://eepurl.com/ctZ6hf) to the regualr Ausdigital standards newsletter.
+We'll update you about the latest developments and opportunities at most once per week and you can un-subscribe anytime.
+* **Join the conversation**,  [Join](http://chat.ausdigital.org/) the Ausdigital slack team and subscribe to as many channels as you wish (there's one for each spec and a general channel).
+You can join the conversation, make suggestions, or ask questions and get help.
+* **Help with development**.
+[Github](https://github.com/ausdigital) is our main tool for development of the Ausdigital specifications and reference implementations.
+It's all in the open.
+Raise issues or clone the repositories and make your contributions to either spec or code by making pull requests.